-Of the countless games to use this precious creative license over the years, developer Creative Assembly is the first to actually create a game that lives up to it.
+Of the countless games to use this precious creative license over the years, developer Creative Assembly is the first actually to create a game that lives up to it.
 The game takes place 15 years following the events of the 1979 Ridley Scott film, putting players into the space boots of Ellen Ripley's daughter, Amanda Ripley.

-Taking on a first-person perspective and squaring you off with a single xenomorph hunting you across a vast space station in darkness, Isolation nails what it felt like watching the film for the first time.
-The vibe is so much of what makes an amazing horror game, and Isolation feels as if you're playing through the movie.
+Taking on a first-person perspective and squaring you off with a single xenomorph hunting you across a vast space station in darkness, Alien: Isolation nails what it felt like watching the film for the first time.
+The vibe makes it so deserving of the title of one of the best horror games, and Isolation feels as if you're playing through the movie.

 Throw in the excruciatingly-clever artificial intelligence afforded to the alien, along with an absolutely gripping virtual reality experiment, and you have the trappings of a modern horror classic.

 The Outlast Trials expertly meshes horror and puzzles together so you not only have to fight for your life but arguably do something even more terrifying; use your brain.

 The Outlast Trials balances pure terror and hilarity like no other multiplayer horror game, making it a special entry on our best horror games list.
 Originally a single-player franchise, this next installment in the series managed to duplicate the atmospheric horror found in the first few games and modernize it in a way that can draw in new audiences.

 There's multiple trials to put yourself through, either with friends or on your lonesome, each providing different ways to scare and horrify yourself.
 If you're looking for good old-fashioned jumpscares and anxious hiding, look no further; the Outlast Trials has it all.